First time here?

 Spiritual Training for Modern People

 This is not a teaching for everyone.
 This is a particular lineage for determined students who want to unfold quickly and deeply.
 Whatever compassionate methods helps beings suffer less, we might use, and they might not adhere to political correctness.
 It makes for a fresh and real revolution in one’s being.
-We have laid out our teaching methodology below, via four pillars and five principles.
+We have laid out our teaching methodology below including our four pillars, five principles, Integral Spirituality framework, and conscious community.

 Four Pillars